The Inbetweeners Movie (soundtrack)

 The Inbetweeners Movie Soundtrack is the soundtrack album to the 2011 film The Inbetweeners Movie based on the British television sitcom The Inbetweeners (2008–2010).
 It was released under the Sony Music Entertainment label on 22 August 2011 featuring 27 songs, including 10 original songs performed by Mike Skinner, other songs by Miles Kane, The Vines, Kesha, Calvin Harris, Yolanda Be Cool and dialogue snippets from the film.

 Background

 In March 2011, it was reported that Mike Skinner of The Streets would write original music for The Inbetweeners Movie.
 A source close to NME, reported that "all the material he is writing for the film is new."
-By August, it was reported that Skinner had wrote 10 original songs for the film.
+By August, it was reported that Skinner had written 10 original songs for the film.
 The track list was revealed during early August, featuring 27 tracks including Skinner's songs and additional songs featured in the film, performed by Miles Kane, The Vines, Kesha, Calvin Harris, Yolanda Be Cool amongst others.
 The album was produced by Damon Beesley and Iain Morris, who created the television show.